datalust/seqcli/README.md

 seqcli config -k connection.serverUrl -v https://your-seq-server
 ```

-This will create `SeqConfig.json` in your home directory.
-A default API key can also be set by providing the `connection.apiKey` setting name.
+The API key will be stored in your `SeqCli.json` configuration file; on Windows, this is encrypted using DPAPI; on Mac/Linux the key is currently stored in plain text.

 ## Commands